-The Buenos Aires tetra has been imported for a number of years and became extremely popular due to its hardiness and ease of care.
-Specimens sold now are mostly captive bred from commercial fish farms in Florida.
-They were once sold in large numbers, but due to their propensity for eating aquarium plants, they have become less popular over the years.
+The Buenos Aires tetra is extremely popular due to its hardiness and ease of care.
+These fish were once sold in large numbers, but due to their propensity for eating aquarium plants, they have become less popular over the years.
+Specimens are mostly captive-bred from commercial fish farms in Florida.

 |Origin||Argentina, southeastern Brazil, Paraguay|